h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 **Timestamps in recording.**
 Event raw data can be exported into two alternative formats: **event streams (xypt) and event frames (RGB images)**.
 Each has a slightly different timestamp result, but they are essentially based on the same timestamps.
 <br>
 The Event raw data file timestamps each [Contrast Detector (CD) event](https://docs.prophesee.ai/stable/concepts.html#event-generation) with an offset, in microseconds, to the timepoint of recording started.
-Unfortunately, the raw file only includes the timestamp of recording started in seconds, so we manually took one in UNIX nanoseconds in our recording script [`/src/utils/event.py`](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/event.py) and attached it in the name of the raw data file, e.g., `event_1662023682456716448.raw`, where the 19-digit number is the timestamp of recording started.
+Unfortunately, the raw file only includes the timestamp of recording started in seconds, so we manually took one in UNIX nanoseconds in The recording script [`/src/utils/event.py`](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/event.py) and attached it in the name of the raw data file, e.g., `event_1662023682456716448.raw`, where the 19-digit number is the timestamp of recording started.
 <br>
 For xypt format, the timestamp of each event is calculated by adding its time offset (t) to the timestamp of recording started (initial timestamp).
 Note that the time offset in xypt is in microseconds, so it has to be converted to nanoseconds first before adding.